staltz/dat-installer/README.md

 # Dat Installer

-> Install Android apps downloaded (and updated) through Dat
+> Download, install, and update Android apps through Dat

 ## Publishing an app

-Metadata file should have:
+Metadata file **must** be named `metadata.json` and should look like this:

 ```json
 {